Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Materials and Methods

-where $Q_{r}K_{eff}^T$ measures the similarity between the queries and keys, and $\sqrt{d_k}$ is a scaling factor that stabilizes gradients.
-The final fused feature map $F_{fusion}$ is obtained by combining the attention outputs from both the directions,
+where $Q_{eff}K_{r}^T$ and $Q_{r}K_{eff}^T$ measure cross-network feature affinity (similarity between queries and keys), and $\sqrt{d_k}$ is a scaling factor that stabilizes gradients during training.
+The final fused feature representation $F_{fusion}$ is obtained by aggregating the bi-directional attention output:

-This bidirectional fusion ensures that the final feature representation incorporates complementary information from both networks, enhancing the model's ability to capture subtle patterns and relationships in the data.